 Unfortunately, the most common problem associated with transvaginal mesh is also the most dangerous: transvaginal mesh erosion.
 Also known as transvaginal mesh extrusion, transvaginal mesh erosion occurs when the rough edges of the synthetic mesh cut through the vaginal lining and the nearby organs.

 Transvaginal mesh erosion causes organ perforation, bleeding, infection, pain while sitting, walking, or during intercourse and urinary problems.
 In addition, the FDA warns that there are also reports of recurrent prolapse, neuromuscular problems, vaginal scarring and emotional problems as a result of the transvaginal mesh recall treatment.
-Less severe side effects of the transvaginal mesh recall treatment include urinary inconvenience and constipation.
+Less severe side effects of the transvaginal mesh recall treatment include urinary incontinence and constipation.

 There were over 75,000 transvaginal mesh surgeries performed in 2010 and at least ten percent of these resulted in failure.
 Women who have experienced problems with the transvaginal mesh often turn to urogynecologists, who are specialists in the area, to help reverse the surgery.
 However, reversing the damage done by the transvaginal mesh is not always possible.
 Some women undergo multiple operations to remove pieces of the transvaginal mesh yet these revision surgeries do not always relieve the complications.
 Removing transvaginal mesh is particularly difficult as tissue grows in and around the mesh and multiple surgeries are often needed.
 Surgical removal of the transvaginal mesh is painful, costly and dangerous, involving both lengthy recovery periods and a high risk for further problems.

 In addition to revision surgeries, some women must also undergo restorative treatments for transvaginal mesh issues including IV therapy, blood transfusions, and drainage of hematomas and abscesses.